 Coming in a variety of colourful prints, these adjustable acupressure bands are waterproof and reusable.
 Applying a slight pressure to the inside of the wrist, these are designed to help relieve nausea, without involving any medication.

 Queasy Drops and Pops

 Made with natural ingredients designed to help settle poorly tummies, these travel sickness sweets come in a variety of fun flavours such as sour raspberry, ginger, banana, green tea with lemon and cola.
 You can even get ‘Preggie pops’ designed to help with morning sickness!

 These specially designed bands work really well for kids and come in a variety of 3 fun colours.
 They are also free of any medicines, so are suitable for younger children, although they must fit snugly in order to work properly.

 Anti Motion Sickness Earplug

-Coming in both child (2-12) and adults varieties, the Lapponio Ltd earplug also counteracts motion sickness through non-medicine based methods.
+Coming in both child (2-12 years) and adults varieties, the Lapponio Ltd earplug also counteracts motion sickness without using medication.
 The plugs even have 18 different tunable settings and a stylish carry case.